MicrosoftDocs/entra-docs/docs/identity/devices/assign-local-admin.md

 ## Manage the Microsoft Entra Joined Device Local Administrator role

-You can manage the [Microsoft Entra joined Device Local Administrator](~/identity/role-based-access-control/permissions-reference.md#microsoft-entra-joined-device-local-administrator) role from **Device settings**.
+You can manage the [Microsoft Entra Joined Device Local Administrator](~/identity/role-based-access-control/permissions-reference.md#microsoft-entra-joined-device-local-administrator) role from **Device settings**.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Privileged Role Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).
 1. Browse to **Identity** > **Devices** > **All devices** > **Device settings**.